ShreyasKannan123/Mechanical_Inchworm/README.md

 # Mechanical_Inchworm
-Experience robotics in action with our Mechanical Inchworm project!
 Using 3D-printed parts and Arduino control, this setup replicates the unique movement of an inchworm.
 The repository includes CAD files, Arduino code, and a demo video.
-Explore servo control and mechanics through this engaging project!
 This project features a mechanical inchworm powered by three servo motors, designed to mimic the crawling motion of an inchworm.
 Utilizing a combination of 3D-printed parts, basic hardware, and Arduino control, this system imitates the distinctive movement of an inchworm through a series of coordinated actions.

 ## Components